apptainer/singularity-userdocs/signNverify.rst

   8) Paste the token string into your ~/.singularity/sylabs-token file.

-Now you can verify containers that you pull from the library, ensuring they are bit-for-bit reproductions if the original image.
+Now you can verify containers that you pull from the library, ensuring they are bit-for-bit reproductions of the original image.

 .. code-block:: none